gandazgul/k8s-infrastructure/README.md

 points as I like them
 4. Copy the scripts over `scp -r ./k8s-config fedora-ip:~/`
 5. `ssh fedora-ip`
-6. `~/k8s-config/2-configK8SMaster` - This will install K8s and configure the master to run pods, it will also install Flannel network plugin
+6. Run `~/k8s-config/2-configK8SMaster` - This will install K8s and configure the master to run pods, it will also install Flannel network plugin
+    * Wait for the flannel for your architecture to show `1` in all columns then press ctrl+c
-7. If something fails, you can reset with `sudo kubeadm reset`, delete kubeadminit.lock and try again, the other commands are repeatable
+7. If something fails, you can reset with `sudo kubeadm reset`, delete kubeadminit.lock and try again, all of the scripts are safe to re-run.

 Verify Kubelet that is running with `sudo systemctl status kubelet`

-Verify that Flannel is finished setting up with: `kubectl get ds --namespace=kube-system`, look for the flannel for your architecture and it should have `1` in all the columns.

-Once flannel is working:
+Once Flannel is working:

 ### Install Storage, Helm, etc